-Find out about organisations, support groups, books, videos and other resources to help you cope with melanoma and treatment.
+Organisations, support groups, books, videos and other resources are available to help you cope with melanoma and treatment.

 Cancer Research UK information and support